jpdillingham/SeedboxSync/README.md

 install that first.

 Download the latest release from the Releases tab above and place the file in a folder on the host machine.
-You'll create a configuration file, and the application creates a database file, both stored in the root directory.
+You'll create a configuration file, and the application creates a database file and a log directory for log files, all stored in the root directory.

 # Configure